poupyi/handbook/you-are-mvp.md

 # You Are MVP

 Everyone works at MVP Fastlane represents the Company.
 You are all MVPs.

 When Philip reply a technical question email to the client in a professional manner, Philip is an MVP.
 When Wanchen carefully examines the product spec and raises critical questions in a client meeting, Wanchen is an MVP.

-All other marketing materials is secondary, our clients will only remember what we do in front of them when they need us to solve problems for them.
+All other marketing materials is secondary, our clients will only remember what we do in front of them when they need us most.

+So please carefully read and think about our core values.
+Everything you do everyday is the primary marketing for the company.

 ## MVP Core Values